 "I'm proud of you!"

-Coping with stress takes up a lot of energy, so let your partner, family member, or friend know you're well aware of what they're going through, and that you're proud of them, Sammann says.
+Coping with stress is hard and it takes up a lot of energy, so let your partner, family member, or friend know you're well aware of what they're going through and that you're proud of them, Sammann says.
+It sounds so simple but it really can mean a lot.

 If you're worried about your texts sounding too vague or non-committal, Sammann says, come through with a specific way you're able to help.
 Can you pick up a few groceries?
 Walk their dog?
 Drop off their mail?
 Let them know.